 There are details on training and networking, business planning and goal setting, production methods, on-farm research, poultry processing, cider pressing, yields and profitability, marketing models, and business management.
 Jeff and Cindy’s emphasis on integration (such as the passive solar greenhouse that helps heat their home while giving life to their herbs) is highlighted throughout the case study.

-Interviews and footage for this case study were obtained primarily in 2010.
+Interviews and photos for this case study were obtained primarily in 2010.
 Some follow-up notes from 2011 are included, but as with all case studies [link to “Read This First!” page]* in the Profiles in Sustainable Agriculture project [link to “About” page], this case study necessarily represents a snapshot in time.
 Like many farmers, Cindy and Jeff’s approach is continually evolving.

 *Can we switch “Read This First!” (so that link label is on the home page) and “How to Use the Case Studies” (so that’s the title of the sub page), and make the following edits to that page (shown as tracked changes)?

-You may have already discovered that “cookie cutter” approaches don’t work well in farming; what works on one farm or for one farmer may not work for another.
-There is no formula or tool for getting you from A to Z, but these case studies do step you through what beginning farmers need to think about before starting their own enterprise.
+You may have already discovered that “cookie cutter” approaches don’t work well in farming.
+There is no formula or tool for getting you from A to Z; what works on one farm or for one farmer may not work for another.
+A given approach may not even work for the same farmer from one year to the next.
+These case studies use the examples of other beginning farmers to step you through the diverse topics you need to consider before starting or transitioning your own enterprise.

 It is recommended you read through the case studies once from beginning to end, then use them as reference documents and revisit appropriate sections as needed.
 Although PDF versions are provided, reading the case studies online is optimal due to the number of external resources to which they are linked.
 The case studies have also been laid out with as many internal links as possible to help you navigate the information and find resources that are relevant in multiple locations.

 Resources are provided as links within the text and in various sidebars called “Educator’s Perspective: Resource Tips” or “Farmer’s Perspective: On the Bookshelf.”
 Other sidebars called “At A Glance” and “Farmer’s Perspective: Lessons Learned” provide supplemental details and insight.
+The emphasis is on resources available in Minnesota, but many of them are relevant elsewhere.

 Edits from Emily Hoover